DishaGrover16/cryptonite_taskphase_disha/FILE GLOBBING.md

 ***2.Matching with ?***

-As we studied that when the shell encounters a ? character in any argument, the shell will treat it as single-character wildcard.
-This works like *, but only matches one character.
-Thus for changing directories I executed ```cd /?ha??enge``` and ran the ```/challenge/run``` command from the directory to get the flag.
+As we studied that when the shell encounters a ? character in any argument, the shell will treat it as single-character wildcard. <u>This works like *, but only matches one character.</u> Thus for changing directories I executed ```cd /?ha??enge``` and ran the ```/challenge/run``` command from the directory to get the flag.

 ```
 Connected!